George Brooke, 9th Baron Cobham: Career

 He resigned his post in 1550 and became a member of the Privy Council of Edward VI on 23 May.
 After Edward's death, Brooke supported the attempt by John Dudley, 1st Duke of Northumberland to place his daughter-in-law Lady Jane Grey on the throne.
 He was pardoned by Queen Mary I, but subsequently fell under suspicion again.
-His nephew, Sir Thomas Wyatt the younger was the leader of Wyatt's Rebellion, a Protestant rebellion which brought suspicion on the whole family.
-Brooke's daughter, Elizabeth Brooke, is thought to have been the instigator of the plot to place Lady Jane Grey on the throne instead of Mary I. During Wyatt's rebellion, Wyatt besieged and took Cobham in the latter's home, Cooling Castle; Brooke claimed to have resisted, but after the rebellion failed, he was accused of complicity in the rebellion and imprisoned in the Tower of London for a brief period, but was released.
+His nephew, Sir Thomas Wyatt the Younger was the leader of Wyatt's Rebellion, a Protestant rebellion which brought suspicion on the whole family.
+Brooke's daughter, Elizabeth Brooke, is thought to have been the instigator of the plot to place Jane Grey on the throne instead of Mary I. During Wyatt's rebellion, Wyatt besieged and took Cobham in the latter's home, Cooling Castle; Brooke claimed to have resisted, but after the rebellion failed, he was accused of complicity in the rebellion and imprisoned in the Tower of London for a brief period, but was released.
 The next year, at the start of the Roman Catholic Queen's formal reconciliation with the Holy See, he was assigned to welcome to England the papal legate Cardinal Pole, who went on to be responsible for many Protestant martyrdoms in England.
 The entertainment is recorded as having taken place at Cooling Castle in 1555.

 After his release, Brooke limited himself to local affairs in Kent.
 He died in 1558, closely followed by his wife, Anne Bray.
 An inquest post mortem was held for his on 20 January 1558/1559 and his will, dated 13 January 1557/1558, was probated on 6 December 1560.
 He was succeeded in the barony by his son, William.